 General Information on Studying in Austria

-The following resources provide information on Austrian education, in particular higher education, in addition to giving an overview on general aspects of living in this country for anyone who is planning on studying, teaching, or conducting research in Austria.
-Most of the information is directed at students who hope to enroll directly at Austrian institutions, with the exception of the "Study Abroad" section, which is aimed at students currently enrolled in US institutions planning complete a portion of their studies in Austria through a study abroad or exchange program.
+The following resources provide information on Austrian education—in particular higher education—and an overview on general aspects of living in Austria for anyone who is planning on studying, teaching, or conducting research in the country.
+Most of the information is directed at students who hope to enroll directly at Austrian institutions, with the exception of the "Study Abroad" section, which is aimed at students currently enrolled at US institutions who plan to complete a portion of their studies in Austria through a study abroad or exchange program.

 The Austrian Educational System

-EURAXESS is a European researchers' mobility initiative.
-Its guides to living and researching support you and your family in getting a good start in Austria.
-They provide information about Austria in general but also give you a general idea of the legal basis of entry and residence regulations, taxation and social security.
+EURAXESS is a European researcher mobility initiative.
+Its guides to living and researching provide you and your family with the information that you need to get off to a good start in Austria.
+They provide general information about Austria and also give you a general idea of the legal basis of entry and residence regulations, taxation, and social security.

-Grants.at is Austria’s biggest online database for scholarships and research grants for all academic areas.
-Financial support options for students, graduates and researchers range from classical grants and scholarships, allowances and prizes to extensive national, European and international research support programs.
-Grants.at is an initiative of the Austrian Federal Ministry of Science, Research and Economy (BMWFW) and OeAD with additional support from EURAXESS.
+This website is Austria’s biggest online database for scholarships and research grants for all academic areas.
+Financial support options for students, graduates, and researchers range from classical grants and scholarships, allowances, and prizes to extensive national, European, and international research support programs.
+Grants.at is an initiative of the Austrian Federal Ministry of Education, Science and Research and OeAD with additional support from EURAXESS.

-The Ministry of Science, Research and Economy is the federal government agency responsible for higher education in Austria.
-This website serves as a good starting point if you are looking for in-depth information (e.g. full texts of federal laws establishing university programs).
+The Austrian Federal Ministry of Education, Science and Research is the federal government agency responsible for higher education in Austria.
+This website serves as a good starting point if you are looking for in-depth information (e.g., full texts of federal laws establishing university programs).

-The Austrian Exchange Service - Österreichischer Austauschdienst (OEAD) is the Austrian agency for international mobility and cooperation in education, science and research and a major clearinghouse for study-abroad information in Austria, both for incoming and outgoing students.
+The OeAD (Österreichischer Austauschdienst/Austrian Exchange Service) is the Austrian agency for international mobility and cooperation in education, science, and research and a major clearinghouse for study abroad information in Austria, both for incoming and outgoing students.

-"Uni-Wegweiser" (Study Guide) another guide to Austrian universities, again in English; links to fields of study and respective curricula.
+"Uni-Wegweiser" is another guide to Austrian universities in English; it provides links to fields of study and respective curricula.